tgg/connect-or-cut/README.md

    * Linking fixes for macOS (untested)
    * Compilation fixes for Solaris; tested on Solaris 10 with Sun CC
    * Implement IPv6 filtering
+   * Add a testsuite
    * Bug fixed:
      * Crash before initialization when SELinux is enabled
      * Crash when log file could not be created
+     * Wrong connect() return value when blocking calls

  * Version 1.0.1 (2016-11-01)
    * Add some consistency checks